Richard-lau200/ECE740/README.md

 3. models

-Folder with the main structure of the model
+folder with the main structure of the model

 4. tools